petros-d/docs/enterprise/cli-quickstart.md

 - [Docker](https://www.docker.com/) (v18.09 or higher).
 - [Docker Engine](https://docs.docker.com/engine/) (v0.13.1 or higher).

+Alternatively, you can run the CLI with Podman 3.1.0+.
+For more information, read [Run the CLI with Podman](cli-podman.md).

 ## Step 1: Install the Astronomer CLI

 There are two ways to install any version of the Astronomer CLI: